 An excellent content brief!

 But what makes for a highly successful content brief?
-Sorry to say it isn’t Shakespeare, but it definitely involves these five elements.
+Sorry to say it isn’t Shakespeare, but it definitely involves some key elements.

 1. User Intent

 On that note, it does not hurt to add an area in your brief that specifically addresses the user intent.
-You’ll save the writer time on gleaning out user intent by doing so and it reduces the likelihood that the content created won’t match the user intent.
+You’ll save the writer time on gleaning out user intent by doing so and it reduces the likelihood that the content created won’t match what the audience desires.

 As many a company outsources their content creation to independent contractors, it is vital to communicate in detail the who, what, why, how, where, and when to their writers.